-This week, our research team tracked 70 tech funding deals worth over 900 million euros ($1 billion-plus), along with a dozen M&A transactions, rumors and related news stories across Europe, including Russia, Israel, and Turkey.
+This week, our research team tracked more than 70 tech funding deals worth over 2 billion euros ($2.24 billion), as well as 15 M&A transactions, rumors and related news stories across Europe, including Russia, Israel and Turkey.

-Meanwhile, here’s an overview of the 10 biggest European tech news items for this week (subscribe to our free newsletter to get this roundup in your inbox every Monday morning):
+Meanwhile, here’s an overview of the 10 biggest European-area tech news items for this week (subscribe to our free newsletter to get this roundup in your inbox every Monday morning):

 Stay up to date with recent funding rounds, acquisitions, and more with the Crunchbase Daily.